shreytheshreyas/tp/docs/UserGuide.md

 1. Open Command Prompt (on Windows) or Terminal (n Mac) and type java -jar {file path}/ezManager.jar

+## Terminologies
+- **HomeView**: Refers to the state of the program in HomeView.
+In this view, you can execute project and member commands but you cannot execute task commands.

+- **ProjectView**: Refers to the state of the program in ProjectView.
+In this view, you can execute task and member commands but you cannot execute project commands.

+- **Project list**: Refers to the list of projects currently existing in the system

+- **Task list**: Refers to the list of tasks currently existing in the system

+- **Member list**: Refers to the list of members currently existing in the system

+- **PROJECT_INDEX**: Every existing project would be assigned a positive integer.
+Hence, the PROJECT_INDEX refers to this positive integer.
+You can retrieve the PROJECT_INDEXes of all projects by using the `list` command in HomeView

+- **TASK_INDEX**: Every existing task would be assigned a positive integer.
+Hence, the TASK_INDEX refers to this positive integer.
+You can retrieve the TASK_INDEXes of all tasks by using the `list` command in ProjectView

 ## Features

+### Switching from ProjectView to HomeView
+Switches from ProjectView to HomeView

+Format: `home`

+* You must be in ProjectView before you can switch to HomeView

 ### **Project Commands**
 ### Adding a project: `project`